kand7dev/expenses_front/README.md

 ## Description:

-This repository contains the frontend code for the Expenses application, a full-stack React and .NET application designed to help users keep track of their expense.
+This repository contains the frontend code for the Expenses application, a full-stack React and .NET application designed to help users keep track of their expenses.
 We have designed and developed a business application of CRUD type, three levels (front-end, business logic, database) on a small scale.
 By "small scale" we mean that it is not necessary to deal with all possible functions of such an application but to select 3-4 of those that are important.
 The aim of the task is not only the software to be produced but also the development methodology.